-Monash is the youngest member of the Group of Eight, the coalition of Australia’s most prestigious researchintensive universities.
+Monash is the youngest member of the Group of Eight, the coalition of Australia’s most prestigious research-intensive universities.

 The university’s youthfulness shows through in the way it approaches education and research.
 It isn’t wedded to convention, which means students are offered a first-class education while being encouraged to become agents of change.

+Named after engineer, military leader and public administrator Sir John Monash, Monash University was established by an Act of Parliament in 1958.
+Since the first students began their studies at the university’s foundation campus in 1961, Monash has grown to become Australia’s largest university.
 Indeed, the concept of transformation lies at the heart of the Monash philosophy.
 For students, researchers and staff, that philosophy is not only about transforming their own lives but also making a difference to the lives of others.

-Significant research breakthroughs:
+Significant research breakthroughs

 Monash researchers have been leaders in areas like IVF and reproduction, road safety, malaria and influenza treatment, and stem cells for many years, and in some cases, decades.

-• Designed and synthesised a drug which would be released as the breakthough anti-flu pharmaceutical product, Relenza in 1999.
+In the last twenty years alone, Monash researchers have: designed and synthesized a drug, which would be released as the breakthrough anti-flu pharmaceutical product, Relenza in 1999.

 Today, the new drug is in the second phase of clinical trials on humans and promises to be cheap, easy to manufacture and quick to administer.

-• Worked out how to deactivate the digestive enzyme in our bodies used by the malarial parasite to sustain itself (2009).
+● worked out how to deactivate the digestive enzyme in our bodies used by the malarial parasite to sustain itself (2009).
 This discovery is also being used to develop drugs to treat malaria.

-• Demonstrated that nerve stem cells could be derived from human embryonic stem cells in the laboratory (2000).
+● demonstrated that nerve stem cells could be derived from human embryonic stem cells in the laboratory (2000).
 They later showed that, outside of the laboratory, human embryonic stem cells could develop into nerve cells, raising the revolutionary prospect of treating a range of diseases from Parkinson's through to Alzheimer's and diabetes.Read more

 Monash is ranked: